 A set of pods is a deployment.
 A deployment makes sure that necessary numbers of pods are running at a time to service the application.
 It also shuts down those pods when not needed.

 WORKING OF KUBERNETES

-Let’s say an application environment is a book shelf.
-The books are neatly ordered with respect to certain parameters before they are placed in the shelf and there is no isolation between the books.
+Let’s say an application environment is a bookshelf.
+The books are neatly ordered with respect to certain parameters before they are placed on the shelf and there is no isolation between the books.
 Here we can remove and add books as per our interest without affecting the other books.
-We can also increase or decrease the number of books with respect to the space in the shelf.
+We can also increase or decrease the number of books with respect to the space on the shelf.

 The Kubernetes system provides a similar environment where the contents are arranged in the form of pods and nodes.
 Here automated scaling (increase/decrease of size) and immutability (change in one node/pod doesn’t affect the others in the container) deployment of the same to various platforms is carried out with ease.